 Established in 1983, the Florida Museum of Natural History’s South Florida Program investigates, reports on, and conserves knowledge of the past environments and cultures of South Florida.

-Research since 1983 has resulted in the most systematically obtained and intensively studied collection from the domain of the ancient and extinct Calusa Indian people, who controlled all of South Florida at the time of European contact.
 Of special interest, the Pineland collection consists of artifacts, human-environmental specimens/samples, and associated records/products.
 It also includes complementary historical and oral-historical records that are important for preserving the local history of the community of Pineland, and helping local citizens to maintain a sense of place in what is one of the fastest-developing parts of Florida.
 The Florida Ethnographic Collection contains artifacts associated with the Seminole and Miccosukee people, dating from the mid nineteenth through the late twentieth centuries, as well as correspondence, documents, and photographs accumulated by W. Stanley Hanson.

 The South Florida Archaeology and Ethnography Program is directed by Michelle LeFebvre, Assitant Curator, assisted by Karen Walker, collections manager.
 Collections curated under this program are archaeological (artifacts, specimens, and documents) and ethnographic (materials associated with the Seminole and Miccosukee Indian people).
 LeFebvre and Walker are assisted by graduate students, undergraduate students, interns, and volunteers.
 Walker also co-directs the Randell Research Center, a research and education center located in Pineland, Florida, near Fort Myers.